liuzhsunshine/tensor-network/README.md

 # tensor-network
-Notes for tensor network, a long project, keep update
+Notes for tensor network, a long project, keep updating